fortrabbit/help/docs/dns-troubleshooting.md

 template:      article
 reviewed:      2021-09-06
-title:         DNS and domain and troubleshooting
+title:         DNS and domain troubleshooting
-naviTitle:     DNS and domains
+naviTitle:     DNS troubleshooting
 excerpt:       Troubleshooting DNS issues
 lead:          'DNS is hard.
 This article aims to help you - the developer - solving common problems when connecting a domain to your fortrabbit App.'
-group:         troubleshooting
+group:         dns
 stack:         all
 dontList:      false
+order:         10

 ---